 Every summer, until I was about seven years old, my sister and I would spend time with my grandparents in a little town outside of Albany, Ga called Baconton.
-Unlike the name, there wasn't much 'bacon' but plenty of pecans, sugar cane, berries and other vegetables my grandfather had in his garden that created some of the most amazing childhood memories.
+Unlike the name, there wasn't much 'bacon' but plenty of pecans, sugar cane, berries and other vegetables my grandfather.
 I remember dinnertime being a feast.
 I can taste the Lipton tea sweetened to perfection by my grandmother.
 Savory pork chop and cornbread that looked like pancakes that many call 'hoecakes' but we called 'dog bread' because that was the food they would feed to their dogs.
 I remember fondly laughing at how my grandfather would drink his after-dinner-coffee or before-bed-coffee.
 He managed the longest slurps with every sip he'd take because, well..., "that's how you drink coffee," he'd say.

 If you are reading this -- THANK YOU for visiting my page!
 Feel free to contact me if you would like to collaborate on any video projects or to share a good laugh over coffee.